When you're at the grocery store, do you find yourself making food choices based on health promises on the front of packages?

 Which, could be true.
 But then you turn the box, read the label, and find out that they are using a whole host of unhealthy ingredients.
 Completely canceling the benefits of the whole grains.

-If you want to eat healthy, it's a good idea to learn how to read food labels.
+If you want to eat healthily, it's a good idea to learn how to read food labels.
 So here we have:

 ➊ Go for NOT having to read food labels whenever possible.